RonniKahalani/ATMStateMachine/README.md

 - Actions/Activities (entry, do, exit)
 - Transitions: Trigger/[Guard]/Effect conditions (for each transition leaving a state, with print message (for the user).

-Ex. of transition notation, using PlantUML State notation syntax: [PlantUML Reference Guide](https://plantuml.com/guide)
+Ex. of transition notation, using PlantUML State notation syntax: [PlantUML Language Reference Guide](https://plantuml.com/guide)

 From State (originator) --> To State (target) : Activity [condition] / Print message to the user.